-The objective of the present course is to establish an interactive approach in preparing new chemical entities via the retrosynthetic approach.
+The objective of the present course is to establish an interactive approach in constructing new chemical entities in the frame of Medicinal Chemistry.
 It is addressing postgraduate Pharmacy students in the teaching cycle of their studies and, therefore, it is prerequisite for their scientific evolvement.

-The present course will establish the thesis that the postgraduate Pharmacy should be able to use the central principles of chemistry in order to understand the basic concepts of synthetic strategy.
-Synthetic strategy is something more than just organic synthesis – it teaches intellectual synthesis as well.
+The present course will establish the thesis that the postgraduate Pharmacy should be able to use the central principles of chemistry in order to understand the basic concepts which govern the preparation and usage of pharmacotherapeutic/pharmacodiagnostic molecules.

 Course Content (Syllabus)